Yeshivat Eretz HaTzvi: Sedarim

-Afternoon seder has its own set of "Ramim" (Rabbis).
+The afternoon seder has its own set of "Ramim" (Rabbis).
 There are separate sets of Rabbis for Halacha, Tanakh and Machshava classes, although some of the Rabbis teach in multiple sedarim.
-Afternoon seder is split into two shiurim by a fifteen-minute break.
+Afternoon seder is split into two shiurim by a twenty-minute break.
 The two shiurim are selected from a number of options during a shopping period at the beginning of each semester.